 Cross the car-free Windsor Bridge over the Thames into Eton, and you’ll step back an era into a very quiet English country village.
 Impeccably restored older architecture dating to the 18th and 19th centuries lines quiet streets.
 The town is best known for its private boarding school, Eton College, founded in 1440 by King Henry VI and the alma mater of Princes Harry and William.
 There are few eating establishments or shops in Eton — much of its charm — so plan time for this stroll as a getaway from Windsor’s bustling streets.

-Getting to Windsor and Planning your Visit
+Planning your Windsor Visit

+Getting to Windsor is easy at any time of year.
 There is frequent train service connecting Windsor to Paddington Station in Central London, and the trip takes about 90 minutes.